 Posted June 22, 2016 by Prairie Wife - 2 comments

 Growing up my “original” set were never perfectly even but, as a barely there B it wasn’t too big of a deal.
 A few years into my 20’s I became pregnant and then a nursing mother.
 The result of this was constantly changing breasts…10 years and 5 kids later I’ve recently undergone a preventive mastectomy.
 In the last 7 weeks I have gone from a AA long to smushed and dented cliff boobs to play dough boobs that are solid, protruding, uneven and a size 32 D/DD.

 I don’t want to call myself an expert but I can honestly say I’m gotten pretty darn good at learning to camouflage uneven breasts in the last decade.
 Summertime offers it’s own special challenges because you can’t simply put on a few extra layers or a sweater or hoodie to camouflage the girls.
 Below I’ve collected a few key pieces that help me to feel both comfortable and confident whenever I wear them.
-As always, the items are all under $50 and you can click on the thumbnail pics to purchase them.
 Make sure you follow us on Pinterest to get more style inspiration!

 Chambray Top: This fabric is loose and comfortable.
 It skims over your body but, it doesn’t cling to any lumps or bumps.
 The lighter wash says Summer and goes with anything and everything.
 From dark loose boyfriend jeans to cute white shorts, or even a flowy pink skirt, this top is one of my go-to pieces.